AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/assign-person-partitions-to-workspaces.md

    >[!NOTE]
    >
-   >The [!UICONTROL All Person Partitions] checkbox indicates that this workspace has access to all person partitions in the system.
+   >The [!UICONTROL All Person Partitions (present and future)] checkbox indicates that this workspace has access to all person partitions in the system.

    ![](assets/three-3.png)